GlPortal/map-editor/README.md

 If you are upgrading, you may need to restart Blender.

 ## Development
-If you want to develop the map editor you can symlink it to your blender plugin directory with the linkExtension software call the linkExtension script with the h option.
+If you want to use the development verson the map editor you can symlink it to your blender plugin directory with the linkExtension software call the linkExtension script with the h option.